brown-science/LinkedIn-NLP/main.md

 #### There are three distinct clusters.
-I'll perform topic analysis to understand what causes these clusters to separate
+I'll perform topic analysis to understand what causes these clusters to separate.

 Like with K-means clustering, topic modeling through LDA has a level of arbitrariness.
 In this case, k also must be chosen, but k is the number of topics you'd like to identify.
 Due to the small sample size and the fact that there are 3 document clusters, I chose to model 3 topics as well.
-LDA operates under the assumption that documents sharing similar topics contain similar sets of words, treating documents as probability distributions across latent topics.
+LDA operates under the assumption that documents sharing similar topics contain similar sets of words.
+Documents are treated as probability distributions across latent topics.
 This means that each document has one topic with the highest probability.
 The top 5 words for each topic are listed below, and each topic has a similar but slightly different theme.
 Topic 0 focuses on technology, including Python, SQL, and Snowflake.
 In contrast, Topic 1 comprises data science methodologies, with a particular emphasis on machine learning.
 Topic 2, while somewhat diverse, revolves more around the broader spectrum of work life.

 ```python